Happy Violentine

-"Happy Violentine" is the third single from the Miss Kittin's first solo album I Com.
+"Happy Violentine" is the third single from Miss Kittin's first solo album I Com.

 Critical reception

-Derek Miller of Pitchfork Media described the song "Happy Violentine" as "a love song pulled inside out, a track that seems pleased to display its visceral heartbreak.
+Derek Miller of Pitchfork Media described the song "Happy Violentine" as "a love song pulled inside out, a track that seems pleased to display its visceral heartbreak".

 Music video

 Laibach & Strup directed the animated music video for "Happy Violentine".

 Live performances

 Miss Kittin performed "Happy Violentine (Mr. G Remix)" live at the Sónar festival and included it on her album Live at Sónar.